Shanghai vows to improve food deliveries as discontent grows over COVID curbs | Health

 - China

-Shanghai has converted dozens of buildings into quarantine facilities that can house tens of thousands of positive cases.
+On Tuesday construction began on a new facility that can house 40,000 beds will be finished by Friday, local media The Paper said on Thursday.
 Late on Wednesday, the China News Service said the neighbouring provinces of Jiangsu and Zhejiang will also provide 60,000 more rooms which patients from Shanghai can quarantine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)